TheCruzControll/box-take-home/README.md

 - To run in IDE:
     1. Run BoxShogi.java with your specified command line arguments.

-    - Note: To run in file mode, your command line argument should be in the syntax of `testcases/"YOUR TEST CASE HERE" `.
  ---
 ## Take Aways
  - Study better design patterns and be more consistent from the get go with method parameters when dealing with a large projext